canonical/mysql-k8s-operator/docs/tutorial/5-integrate-applications.md

 juju remove-relation mysql-k8s data-integrator
 ```

-Try to connect to the same MySQL you just used in the previous section ([Access the related database](#access-the-related-database)):
+Try to connect to the same MySQL you just used in the previous section ([Access the integrated database](#access-the-integrated-database)):
 ```shell
 mysql -h 10.1.84.74 -u relation-3 -p7VRfmGjfUI1pVUPsfbMwmHFm -e "show databases;"
 ```